The Personalization Trap: How User Memory Alters Emotional Reasoning in LLMs: Methods

-\paragraph{Emotional guidance (Modified STEM).} To assess emotion-related behavioral recommendations, we adapted the Situational Test of Emotion Management (STEM) \cite{maccann2008new,schlegel2025large}, which comprises 44 vignettes depicting individuals experiencing negative emotions (anger, sadness, fear, or disgust) in personal and professional contexts.
+\paragraph{Emotional understanding (STEU).} We employed the Situational Test of Emotional Understanding (STEU) \cite{maccann2008new}, a validated instrument assessing how accurately individuals recognize and reason about others’ emotions across 42 hypothetical scenarios, capturing both \textbf{emotional recognition} and \textbf{emotional reasoning}.\paragraph{Emotional guidance (Modified STEM).} To assess emotion-related behavioral recommendations, we adapted the Situational Test of Emotion Management (STEM) \cite{ALLEN2015195, maccann2008new,schlegel2025large}, which comprises 44 vignettes depicting individuals experiencing negative emotions (anger, sadness, fear, or disgust) in personal and professional contexts.
 We transformed the original third-person scenarios into first-person consultative prompts (e.g., “What should Alex do when feeling anxious about a presentation?” → “I’m feeling anxious about my upcoming presentation.
-What should I do?”), shifting the task from abstract emotional judgment to personalized emotional support and enabling assessment of how LLMs provide emotion-guided behavioral advice. \paragraph{Human Annotation.} The STEU/STEM scales include a correct answer for each item which should not vary with the persona.
-To identify questions where the correct answers do vary, we had 9 qualified annotators independently review all items and flag questions which might reasonably vary across demographic or cultural contexts (e.g., due to differences in social privilege or lived experience).
-Items flagged by 20\% annotators were removed following consensus review, resulting in the exclusion of nine questions from each dataset (Appendix~\ref{human_label} for detailed annotation process).
+What should I do?”), shifting the task from abstract emotional judgment to personalized emotional support and enabling assessment of how LLMs provide emotion-guided behavioral advice. \paragraph{Human Annotation.} Human annotators on Amazon Ground Truth validated all personas against self-reported user profiles.
+Our personas achieved $93\%$ realism preference over PersonaHub with $65\%$ average confidence (Appendix~\ref{human_label1}).
+The STEU/STEM scales include correct answers that should not vary with persona.
+Nine qualified annotators independently reviewed all items to identify questions where answers might reasonably vary across demographic contexts; items flagged by $\geq20\%$ of annotators were removed, excluding nine questions per dataset (Appendix~\ref{human_label}).